graijo/java-tutorial-for-beginners/README.md

 		}
 ```

-$$

-> Eclipse has a very handy feature.
+> $$Eclipse has a very handy feature.
 When the state elements (member variables) of a class have been defined, it can generate default get() and set() methods for each of them.
-You would want to use this regularly, to save on time and typing effort. `Right click on class > Generate Source > Generate Getters and Setters`
+You would want to use this regularly, to save on time and typing effort. `Right click on class > Generate Source > Generate Getters and Setters`$$>
-$$
->

 #### Summary

 In this step, we: